Ras Al Khaimah

-Travelling to Ras Al Khaimah is like a mini adventure; a long, sandy route through the desert, heading for a fertile, mountainous horizon.
+Travelling to Ras Al Khaimah is like a mini adventure involving a long, sandy route through the desert heading for a fertile mountainous horizon.
 Very Lawrence of Arabia.
-Arriving into town might be a little disappointing - Ras Al Khaimah is dusty, and a bit run down, hardly up to the UAE's slightly glamorous reputation.
+Arriving into town might be a little disappointing - Ras Al Khaimah is dusty and a bit run down, hardly up to the UAE's slightly glamorous reputation.
 But that lack of over-development pays off when you see the unspoiled beaches and views of the Hajar Mountains.
-It does make finding the best places to stay in Ras Al Khaimah a little bit tricker though, but there are a couple of very nice resorts nearby.
+It does make finding the best places to stay in Ras Al Khaimah a little bit trickier though, but there are a couple of very nice resorts nearby.

 Many people travel to Ras Al Khaimah on the way to Oman's Musandam Peninsula, a particularly spectacular coastline of deep, rocky inlets, dotted with small villages.
 But it might be worth spending a couple of days here before or afterwards to relax and maybe do a spot of birdwatching, some diving, or try out a new watersport or two.

 What Not To Miss

 - Once you've unwound on the beach and marvelled at the dramatic desert dunes you might care for a day trip or two?